libo929/APRILContent/README.md

 # APRILContent
-Algorithm of Particle Reconstruction for ILC - implementation with PandoraSDK
+Algorithm of Particle Reconstruction for the ILC - implementation with PandoraSDK